KnetMiner/knetminer-schemas/semantic-motif-taxonomy/knet-motif-categories-doc/HomIntTextMining.md

-# Class: Text Mining Annotation about Homology Interaction (HomIntTextMining)
+# Class: Text Mining Annotation via homology and interaction (HomIntTextMining)

-_An association that represents a text mining annotation based on homology interaction._
+_An association that represents a text mining annotation based on homology and interaction._

 __